AlexJiang1125/AlexJiang1125.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Pleased to meet you!
 I am a statistics Ph.D. candidate at the [University of Washington](https://stat.uw.edu/).
+This fall, I will be joining Columbia University as a postdoctoral researcher.
 Prior to that, I received a B.E. in industrial engineering at Tsinghua University.

 Jointly advised by [Abel Rodriguez](https://sites.stat.washington.edu/people/abelrod/Home.html) and [Jon Wakefield](https://faculty.washington.edu/jonno/), I am very passionate about developing scalable Bayesian inference methods for complex data, including [spatial](https://arxiv.org/abs/2309.13270) and [temporal event sequence](https://link.springer.com/article/10.1007/s11222-024-10392-x) data.
 In particular, I am interested in tackling machine learning problems like regression, clustering and latent variable modeling under the lens of nonparametric Bayes.
+I am the recepient of a few awards, including the 2025 [JSM student paper competition](https://community.amstat.org/sbss/awards), and best talk awards (twice!) at the [Bayesian Young Statisticians Meeting](https://baysm2025.github.io/) in 2023 and 2025.

 In my spare time, I watch many movies, go to lots of live concerts and sometimes [write reviews](https://xavj.wordpress.com/).

-I will be presenting at [ISBA](https://www.unive.it/web/en/2208/home) and [JSM](https://ww2.amstat.org/meetings/jsm/2024/) later this year.
-Hope to see you there!